What is the think tank about?

 2008-2014 University of Khartoum, Architecture, Bachelor’s degree

 Esra Nesipoğulları, 1991 Turkey, architect/ multidisciplinary artist, born and raised in Turkey.
 Currently resident in Italy.
 She accomplished two residencies in Toulouse and Marseille during the period of her B.Arch.
 In 2013, she had been granted to travel to Cuba for research about the use of semi-public spaces in the socialist context.
-Later on, working for over two years in several architectural design studios in London, Istanbul, and Mantua, she moved to the art and curatorial field.
+Later on, working for over two years in several architectural design studios in London, Istanbul, and continually in Mantua, she started her professional practice in the art and curatorial field in 2019.
 Her works often respond to personal stories in cultural and political contexts.
+Apart from Ambaradan Think Tank, she is also a member of Art Dream Collective

 2017-2020 Politecnico di Milano, Architectural Design and History, Master’s Degree